 Like with every other social network, users are slowly moving to mobile in order to access LinkedIn.
 The ability to choose from either a standard or a lite version of the mobile app has made it possible for everyone who owns a smartphone, no matter its performance, to access the LinkedIn app regardless of where they are located.

-29. 9% of US mobile users access the social media network several times a day.
+29. 5% of US mobile users access the social media network over 2/3 of a month.

 The frequency of US mobile users accessing LinkedIn is significantly lower than other social networks.
-With Facebook, for example, the estimation is that 30% of active mobile users from the US access the app multiple times per day, while on LinkedIn that number is just 9%.
-The same goes for LinkedIn’s daily, weekly, and monthly visits, which are sitting at 14%, 21%, and 7% respectively.
+With Facebook, for example, the estimation is that over 30% of active mobile users from the US access the app multiple times per day.

 30. The average user spends 17 minutes on LinkedIn in a month.